Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Find out how to send money to Niger and what to consider when sending an international transfer.

-Niger has seen rapid growth in the availability of mobile money in recent years, which has come with a corresponding increase in access to financial services around much of the country.
+Niger has seen a rapid growth in mobile money availability in recent years, which has come with a corresponding increase in financial services access around much of the country.

 This makes it easier to send money to Niger and means you have more options to compare to find a better deal when you do.

 How much does it cost to send money to Niger?
 Compare your options